 High water levels

-Many of the Great Lakes continue to experience high water levels.
+Sometimes the Great Lakes can experience high water levels.

 - Before scheduling your cleanup, visit your preferred cleanup location to be sure it is still a feasible site.
 Some beaches are currently underwater.
 Other beach and shoreline areas are significantly smaller and cannot accommodate large groups.